-6. SPECIAL REQUIREMENT: SITE PLANS AND DEVELOPMENT AGREEMENTS
+4. SPECIAL REQUIREMENT: SITE PLANS AND DEVELOPMENT AGREEMENTS

 All applications for a development permit shall provide a detailed site plan for the proposed development.
-The site plan shall include all information required on 'Form A' and in Section 2.7 of this Bylaw.
-In addition, the application shall include a rendering of the proposed development, a description of the external building material, colour of said material, and proposed fencing material.
+The site plan shall include all information identified on 'Form A' and in Section 2.7 of this Bylaw.
 For those applications approved, the proponents shall enter into a Development Agreement with the County to ensure that the conditions of the Development Permit are fulfilled to the satisfaction of the County.